maxwell-geospatial/geodl/README.md

 ## Details

+This function will generate image and mask chips from an input image and associated raster mask.
+The chips are written into the defined directory.
+The number of rows and columns of pixels in each chip are equal to the size argument.
+If a stride_x and/or stride_y is used that is different from the size argument, resulting chips will either overlap or have gaps between them.
+In order to not have overlap or gaps, the stride_x and stride_y arguments should be the same as the size argument.
+Both the image chips and associated masks are written to TIFF format (“.tif”).
+Input data are not limited to three band images.
+This function is specifically for a binary classification where the positive case is indicated with a cell value of 1 and the background or negative case is indicated with a cell value of 0.
+If an irregular shaped raster grid is provided, only chips and masks that contain no NA or NoDATA cells will be produced.

 Three modes are available.
 If “All” is used, all image chips will be generated even if they do not contain pixels mapped to the positive case.
 Within the provided directory, image chips will be written to an